 The most effective advocacy work happens when groups and coalitions know where they stand and can leverage their organizational strengths to work for social change.
-With the free Advocacy Capacity Tool (ACT), nonprofits (individual organizations or coalitions) can benchmark their advocacy skills, identify specific gaps and opportunities in their advocacy strategies, and efficiently focus resources to get the best results.
+With the free Advocacy Capacity Tool (ACT!), nonprofits (individual organizations or coalitions) can benchmark their advocacy skills, identify specific gaps and opportunities in their advocacy strategies, determine how they want to strengthen their advocacy, and efficiently focus resources to get the best results.
 The tool can also be used in evaluations.

 El trabajo más eficaz de abogacía se resulta cuando los grupos y coaliciones entienden su posición actual y como pueden aprovechar de sus fortalezas organizativas para impulsar el cambio social.
 Con la Herramienta de la Capacidad de Abogacía (ACT!) gratis, las organizaciones sin fines de lucro pueden comparar sus habilidades de la promoción y defensa de causas, identificar dificultades y oportunidades específicas en sus estrategias de abogar y enfocar eficientemente sus recursos para lograr los mejores resultados.
 Esta herramienta también se puede utilizar para hacer evaluaciones.